-Raphael is a political anthropologist of urban India with degrees in political science, area studies and a PhD in sociology/social anthropology.
+Raphael Susewind is a political anthropologist of urban India with degrees in political science, area studies and a PhD in sociology/social anthropology.
 Before joining King's, he was a postdoctoral researcher at the Max Planck Institute for the Study of Religious and Ethnic Diversity in Göttingen and an associate at the Contemporary South Asia Studies Program in Oxford.
+He is the Reviews Editor of Contemporary South Asia and an Associate Editor of the Journal of South Asian Development.

-Broadly speaking, Raphael studies popular politics, religious conflict, the political economy of corruption and urban development in North India.
+Broadly speaking, Raphael studies religious politics, the political economy of corruption, masculine aspirations and urban belonging in North India.
 This research builds on ethnographic, statistical and spatial data generated over 19 months of fieldwork since 2008, primarily amongst the country's large and diverse Muslim population.

 He has also written research software, curates a comprehensive public repository of statistics on religion and politics in India, and contributes to open data initiatives.